Issued 14 May 2020, Updated 28 July 2020

 Can I resume Slalom training?
 So long as activity can be done within Government guidelines, well within your capabilities and appropriate safety considerations have been taken into account in case of an incident, then there is no reason why slalom training should not resume.
 It is important where there is the potential for contact with shared surfaces, measures are put in place to prevent transmission of coronavirus through equipment such as slalom poles.

 When will organised events and competitions be held?
-British Canoeing has announced the cancellation of all competitions, events and gatherings until at least 30 June 2020.
-We will work with all of Discipline Committees to review competitions and events beyond 30 June on a case by case basis and in line with any potential changes to government guidance.
+British Canoeing has announced the cancellation of all competitions, events and gatherings until at least 31 July 2020.
+New guidance on supporting a return to competitions and events in England from August 2020 has been published.